🎯 What is prompt engineering?

 |---|---|---|

-| Claude | Advanced AI assistant | Excellent long context understanding |
+| Claude | Advanced AI assistant | Excellent understanding of long context |

 | OpenRouter | Multi-model access | Test the same prompt on different LLMs |